IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/advanced_modeling/material_assignment.rst

 To view all materials in your project:

-1. Go to the Materials schedule in the BlenderBIM panels.
+1. Go to the Materials schedule in the Bonsai panels.
 2. You'll see a list of all materials used in the model.

 Best Practices for Material Naming